WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/index.md

-# Welcome to the Williams and Brandon Lab anaylsis website!
+# Welcome to the Williams and Brandon lab anaylsis website!
 ## Douglas Mental Health University Institute

 Our conjoined source of information and code for both the Williams and Brandon laboratory at Douglas Hospital.